TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [ ] Add video to week 9 blog (waypoint navigation)
 - [ ] Expand on week 2 blog from the PR's

+#### Notes
+- "{goal}" is a blackboard variable
+- Remember to `git submodule update --init --recursive`!!
+- Avoid the rsync mess in my Dockerfile
+- HAL: Hardware Abstraction Layer
+- Design decisions
+    + Foxy RADI uses several files from the noetic branch of RoboticsAcademy.
+I will commit my modifications on my fork of the RoboticsAcademy repo, instead of to the collab repo.
+      This will enable future developers to trace back the history of unchanged files.
+    + Deleted Noetic Dockerfile and pushed it too, but realized useful for version control.
+Retrieved using [this](https://stackoverflow.com/a/57486483/7589046)
+    + Using logical paths instead of absolute in shebangs as mentioned in this [StackOverflow post](https://unix.stackexchange.com/q/29608)
+    + Clean up `aws-robomaker-small-warehouse` world if time permits.
+Extremely haphazard at the moment.
+Currently uses the ros1 branch with pallets replaced in the world.
+Either don't keep it as a git sub-module or use a specific commit from the ros2 branch.
+The latter isn't possible as the pallets need to be replaced.
+Best to imbibe the world completely as a package under CustomRobots.
+- Hopefully won't require to refer this- `roslaunch_cmd = '/bin/sh -c "export PWD="/";chmod +rwx /;export DISPLAY=:0;'`
+- Service calls to pause/unpause/reset: [ROS2 Migration](https://github.com/ros-simulation/gazebo_ros_pkgs/wiki/ROS-2-Migration:-ROS-Clocks-and-sim-time#time-commands)
+- `DISPLAY=:0 ros2 launch turtlebot3_bringup rviz2.launch.py`: [Reference](https://askubuntu.com/questions/203173/run-application-on-local-machine-and-show-gui-on-remote-display)
+- Rviz config based window sizing can break when the browser size is small
+- `<ClearEntireCostmap name="ClearGlobalCostmap-Context" service_name="global_costmap/clear_entirely_global_costmap"/>` only removes the additional observed obstacles.
+It is unable to remove/modify anything corresponding to input map.
+- Can add *inflation_radius* below `plugin: "nav2_costmap_2d::InflationLayer"`
+- *Consider*: I could add timer in the utilities bar at the top
+- Tips
+    + Re-sourcing not needed after `colcon build`
+    + `colcon build`!! after modifying world file

 #### TODO's commented inside code
 - [x] `build.sh`
 - [x] `Dockerfile-foxy`
 - [x] `Dockerfile-foxy.base`

 #### Questions
 - [x] Why was the older JdeRobot GUI controller dropped?
 - [x] What does an architecture look like?
 - [ ] Inside nav2_params_with_control.yaml, how does ROS2 know the paths of the file names?

 #### General questions
 - [x] what is bringup?
     + *Reference*: The Turtlebot Bringup package contains all the neccesary configuration and launch files for loading the Turtlebot drivers.
     + Must be on similar lines

 #### ROS2 Doubts
 - [x] Build farm